 The ghost town of Ward lies in the foothills of the Egan mountain range southeast of Ely.
 Booming from 1876 until 1882, with a peak population of 1,500 people, Ward was a lawless mining camp.
 Early killings occurred and justice was meted out by the vigilante committee and the hanging rope.

 A million dollars worth of silver was taken from a single chamber of the Ward Mine.
-Yet an abandoned house was used for the first school and no movement was ever started to build a church.
+Yet an abandoned house was used for the first school and no movement was ever started how to prepare to build a church.

 The town was abandoned by the late 1880s, but new discoveries and better mining methods prompted a resurgence of activity in 1906 and again in the 1960s.